dcodeIO/test.js/README.md

 Interoperability
 ----------------
 test.js is partially interoperable with nodeunit.
 There is no setUp/tearDown however and there are no aliases for things like `equal`, which is for example aliased as `equals` in nodeunit.

-test.js including dependencies is about 100kb while nodeunit is about 16mb.
+However, test.js including dependencies is about 100kb while nodeunit is about 16mb.

 Command line options
 --------------------